Our goal is to support you in being your “best self”.

 Carrie DeJong MC, RCC

-Carrie is a Registered Clinical Counsellor (RCC).
-She holds a Master’s degree in Counselling (MC) and has over 20 years experience working in trauma treatment programs, residential addiction treatment and private practice.
+Carrie is a Registered Clinical Counsellor (RCC) with the British Columbia Association of Registered Clinical Counsellors (BCACC).
+She holds a Master’s degree in Counselling (MC) and has over 20 years experience working in trauma treatment programs, residential addiction treatment, and private practice.

 Carrie focuses on bringing greater awareness to the impacts that anxiety, chronic stress, and trauma have on emotions and overall functioning, especially the use of mood-altering substances and behaviours to cope.
 She offers non-judgmental help for addressing unhealthy behaviours.